john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 <br>
 <br>

-# What is the difference between lazy and eager execution?
+# What is lazy and eager execution?

 <dl>
 <dd>